Virginia Books: The Best Books Set in the Old Dominion State

 Book Summary

 Carrie Buck came from a poor family in Virginia and was only 6 years old when she became a ward of the state.
-With no formal education and no family to support her, she spends her youth dreaming of a future different from the one she knows in her exploitive foster family.
+With no formal education and no family to support her, she spent her youth dreaming of a future different from the one she knew in her exploitative foster family.
 As a young woman in 1927, she finds herself at the center of an extraordinary legal battle at the forefront of the American eugenics conversation.

 The Book Girls Say…

-If your book club likes books that tackle big issues, this might be a great pick.
+If you enjoy books that tackle big issues, this might be a great pick.
 It deals with timely yet timeless issues such as reproductive rights, immigration, incarceration, and society’s expectations of women and mothers.

 Book Summary